2026 Ealing London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.
+The borough of Ealing contains the towns of Acton, Ealing, Greenford, Hanwell, Northolt, Perivale and Southall.

 Since its formation, Ealing has been under either Labour control or Conservative control.
 The council has had an overall Labour majority since the 2010 election.
 In the most recent election in 2022, Labour won 59 seats, the Liberal Democrats won six and the Conservatives won five.
 The incumbent leader of the council is the Labour councillor Peter Mason, who has held that position since May 2021.

 Council term

 In July 2024, three councillors were elected as Members of Parliament (MPs), Labour councillors Callum Anderson and Deirdre Costigan and Conservative councillor Gregory Stafford.

 As a result, three by-elections took place.
 The 2024 South Acton by-election and 2024 Northolt Mandeville by-election were both held by Labour, while the Conservatives lost the 2024 Hanger Hill by-election to Liberal Democrat Jonathan Oxley.

 In May 2025, the Liberal Democrats formed a shadow cabinet in opposition to the Labour administration, with each of the seven Lib Dem councillors having a role.

+Swaran Padda left the Labour Party in November 2025, and John Martin left the party in April 2026.
+Aysha Raza died in April 2026, with the seat left vacant until the election.